Emillio007/Emillio007/README.md

 Education and work:
 - 🔭 I’m currently working on a classification ML-algorithm for use in the public educational sector.
 The algorithm is intended for institutions to help identify schools alike.
-- 🌱 I’m currently learning Quantum Physics with specialization in Quantum Information Sciences.
+- 🌱 I’m currently learning Quantum Physics with specialization in Quantum Information Science.

 - 💬 Ask me about: Anything physics-related.
 My primary programming language is Python.